SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 Application: For Range.contains(), boundary values included the lower and upper bounds of the range, as well as values just above and below the bounds.

 - Mocking
-We used mocking to simulate real objects, allowing us to isolate the unit under test.
-We used jMock to mock dependencies on interfaces like Values2D and KeyedValues.
+We used Mocking to simulate real objects, allowing us to isolate the unit under test and test the logic within "value2D" and "KeyedValues" objects.
+We used jMock to mock dependencies on these interfaces.
 Application: We used jMock to simulate the Values2D and KeyedValues interfaces in the DataUtilities class, allowing us to control the behavior and data returned by these dependencies, isolating the logic of the class.

 ###Table here - TBC

 Basis for Selection describes why each method was selected for testing.
 The DataUtilities methods were all selected because there were only five methods total.
 For the Range methods, the selection ensured all different types of ranges were tested.